 I share this story with you because we all have stories.
 Whether they are traumas or not doesn’t really matter.
 We all have our wounds and shadows.
 The circumstances are different, of course.
 But even if at different levels, we suffer in the same way.
 This is what, in mindfulness, we refer to as recognizing our “common humanity”.

 So, if telling my story in another language has helped me heal, telling your story in French can help you too.

 A new windows to look within

 You see, learning and speaking different languages can be seen as a way to reach out.
-To say to the world “this is who I am”.
-To recognize in yourself that you are plural.
-That you move, speak and understand things differently in the different languages that you know.
-As such, foreign languages are a window we draw to look within through a different angle.
+We communicate to the world “this is who I am”.
+We recognize in ourselves that we are plural.
+That we move, speak and understand things differently in the different languages that we know.
+As such, every language we learn is a window we draw to look within through a different angle.
 Sometimes we shed a different light onto the familiar, allowing us to reinterpret it and understand it more deeply.
-Sometimes we shed light onto the unknown, that which we couldn’t allow ourselves to see with the words and thoughts of our “mother” tongues.
-This is because our first language is the the language we have identified with as our own, with all the cultural demands and pressure, conscious or unconscious, of our tribe.
+Sometimes we shed light onto the unknown, that which we couldn’t allow ourselves to see with the eyes of our “mother” tongues.
+This is because our first language is the the language we have identified with, encompassing all the cultural demands and pressure, conscious or unconscious, of our tribe.

-It is true that the logic would want us to do any kind of therapy in our own language to make sure we are understood.
-It is of course legitimate to prefer speaking with a professional who knows your language and can pick on your cultural background.
+Logic and tradition would want us to do any kind of healing in our own language.
+We want to make sure we are understood and in cases of therapies, we usually prefer speaking with a professional who knows our language.

-However, it has been shown that sharing your story in another language that you speak but don’t yet master forces you to find creative ways to express yourself.
-As we identify differently to this other language, it allows us the distance needed to detach ourselves from our thoughts and emotions and clearly see our own patterns.
-Just like meditation.
+However, recent research has shown that telling our story in another language that we can speak but don’t yet master forces us to find creative ways to express ourselves.
+As we identify differently to this other language, it allows us the distance needed to detach ourselves from our thoughts and emotions.
+As a result, we can clearly see our own patterns.
+Just like in meditation.